valleyceo/code_journal/readme.md

 │   │   └── Search Target.py
 │   ├── a.
 1D - Divide Chocolate.py
 │   ├── a.
 1D - Find the Smallest Divisor Given a Threshold.py
+│   ├── a.
+1D - Split Array Largest Sum.py
+│   ├── a.
+Search - Find First and Last Pos of Value in Sorted Array.py │   ├── a.
+Search - Median of Two Sorted Arrays.py
+│   ├── a.
+Search - Peak Index in a Mountain Array.py
 │   └── a.
-1D - Split Array Largest Sum.py
+Search - Split Array Largest Sum.py
 ├── i.
 Sorting
 │   ├── 0.
 Template
 │   │   ├── Heap_Sort.cpp